valerieniloinsigh31/footnote-app/README.md

 <b>TECHNOLOGIES USED</b>
 -Summernote
 -Django
--Javascript
+-Crispy forms
+-Cloudinary
 -Python
 -HTML
 -CSS
--Different websites for graphics
+-Different websites for images

-When performing rearch, considered Flaks also
+When performing resarch, considered Flask also (particularly the CI Torin project)

 <b>Manual Testing Write-Up</b>

+Pagination

+Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.

+Max ten footnotes per page...check this.

 <b>Responsiveness testing:</b>
 Flexbox...overscroll...bootstrap

 Please see below, a variety of responsiveness testing photos on different viewports, viewed online via Developer Tools

+Was anything cut off...was everything visible

+Ability to scroll down

+Summary page...cards stacked...overflow/flexbox/media-queries

 <b>Compatibility testing</b>